-When you initially setup your refund reserve, there may be insufficient transactions to cover your desired reserve amount.
+When you initially setup your refund reserve, there may be insufficient transactions to cover your desired balance.
 In this case, your report may look like this:

-Once the reserve amount is met, the report will look like this:
+Once the balance is met, the report will look like this:

 Refund Reserve Confirmation Email

 Anytime you make changes to your Refund Reserve, Xola will notify the primary account owner of the change with the following email.

 - This email is only sent out when the Refund Reserve amount is edited.

 - When transactions are refunded in Xola and the reserve balance goes down.

 - When Xola continues to fill the reserve that you have set with new transactions, as needed.